THE HOPI MASK (Boundless Magick Book 2)

 “How many is that?”
 Mom asked brightly.

 Another Volkswagen Beetle zoomed by, this one yellow.
-Patrick’s fist came hurtling at me.
-I jerked my hands up to block it.

 Wham!
-It was like catching a cannonball bare-handed.
+It was like catching a cannonball barehanded.

 “Shit, Patrick,” I grunted, shaking out the sting.

-“Watch it,” Mom warned.
 She liked my foul mouth about as much as she liked Aldred, her former flame and my father.
 He’d been ringing her cell phone since the moment we’d left Block Island.
-He’d granted me only Christmas Eve and Christmas Day to spend with my family in the contemporary world.
-This was after he’d acquired my promise to return to the sixteenth-century Kingdom of Adehya, my Wiccan home, before the clock struck midnight on December twenty-sixth.
+He’d only granted me Christmas Eve and Christmas Day to spend with my family in the contemporary world.
+I was supposed to return to the sixteenth-century Kingdom of Adehya, my Wiccan home, before midnight on December twenty-sixth.

 That was two days ago.

-“Dammit!”
+“Damn it!”
 I hissed.

-“You’ll what?”
-I asked, arching boldly forward.
-Despite the Council’s offer to reinstate her powers after I’d accidentally, and illegally, recovered mine, she maintained she wanted nothing to do with Wicca, mostly because of Aldred.
+Despite the Council’s offer to reinstate her powers after I’d accidentally, and illegally, recovered mine, she’d maintained she wanted nothing to do with Wicca, mostly because of Aldred.
 She’d sworn she was perfectly happy milling around Block Island, managing our family’s inn, far away from anything otherworldly.

 Her eyes narrowed at me in a way that warned, magic or no magic, she was still my mother, and I was still a minor.
 She had the power to make our impromptu holiday as miserable for me as she liked.
 No doubt she would make good on her unspoken threat if I didn’t smarten up and behave.